GST on QLD Property Transactions: 2026 Guide

 When is GST payable on the sale of a property?

-In Queensland, GST may be payable on the sale of property in certain circumstances.
-The following are the situations when GST is generally payable on the sale of property:
+In QLD, GST on property transactions may be payable on the sale of the property in certain circumstances, including:

 1. Sale of new residential premises: GST is generally payable on the sale of new residential premises, which includes properties that have not been sold before, or have been extensively renovated or altered.
 The GST rate for new residential premises is currently 10%.